Oxford High School shooting: Everything we know about deadly Michigan attack and suspect Ethan Crumbley - NewsBreak

 Oxford High School shooting: Everything we know about deadly Michigan attack and suspect Ethan Crumbley

-Four students were killed and at least eight others injured in a mass shooting at a suburban high school in Michigan on 30 November.
+Four students were killed and at least eight others injured in a mass shooting at a suburban high school in Michigan on Tuesday afternoon.

 The suspected shooter, 15-year-old sophomore Ethan Crumbley , was taken into custody by police in response to the incident at Oxford High School in Oxford Township, a community of 22,000 people 30 miles north of Detroit, and a semi-automatic handgun was recovered.

-Mr Crumbley appeared virtually in court on 1 December to face charges for “methodically and deliberately” firing on his fellow students, prosecutors said.
+On Wednesday Mr Crumbley appeared virtually in court to hear charges of terrorism and first degree murder, to which he pleaded not guilty.
+Prosecutors accused him of “methodically and deliberately” firing on his fellow students.

 The teenager was charged as an adult with one count of terrorism, four counts of first-degree murder, seven counts of assault with intent to murder, 12 counts of possession of a firearm in the commission of a felony.
 Taken together, he faces a maximum sentence of life in prison without parole if he is found guilty.